The Environmental Related Aftermath of COVID-19Victoria Brodsky

 COVID-19 and the Environment

-Now, more than ever, it is clear that nature is and has been under an increasing amount of stress as human activity has altered over 75% of the earth’s surface.
+Now, more than ever, with COVID -19 running rampant it is clear that our environment and mother nature is and has been under an increasing amount of stress as human activity has altered over 75% of the earth’s surface.
 As the human population continues to grow and as we consume natural resources at exponential rates, we continue to push wildlife and nature into a smaller corner of the planet, and there are consequences.
 COVID-19 is a reminder of the risks associated with climate change.

 Now, by any standard, this seems like good news, but professionals are urging us to realize that this does not mean the fight against climate change is anywhere near over.
-However, it can be an opportunity to plan for a more sustainable future.
+However, it can be an opportunity to plan for a more sustainable future and a friendlier environment.

 Is There an Environmental Silver Lining to COVID-19?